magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 # [Next Step - Tutorial 17 - REPLing with Enlive][2]

-In the [next tutorial][2] we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding help messages when they enter invalid values in the form.
+In the [next tutorial][2] we're going to integrate the validators for the Shopping Calculator into the corresponding [WUI][5] in such a way that the user will be notified with the corresponding help messages when they enter invalid values in the form.